Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/presentation/_index.md

 TODO: Link to relevant archiecture component(s) providing this capability.

 ### Accessibility
+The presentation both in Altinn Studio for the App Developer and the presentation created in Altinn Studio and presented in the App is created to fullfill WCAG 2.0

 TODO: Link to relevant archiecture component(s) providing this capability.